-EJ Moreno on iconic cult classics…
+EJ Moreno on the most iconic cult classics…

 What does it take for a film to be considered a “cult classic?”
 Many define it as a movie that is popular among a particular group, but for me, that isn’t always the case.
 Some cult classics can become larger than life presences in the industry, taking over fan conventions and getting remakes/spin-offs.